Last updated on March 30, 2025

 Worm Harvest

-Worm Harvest slowly but steadily builds an army of 1/1s.
+Worm Harvest is a late-game card that builds an army of creature tokens.

 Mindslaver